Born This Way (song): Other performances

-Other versions
+Other versions and covers

-On March 3, 2011, during her concert in Toronto, Canada, Gaga performed an acoustic version of the song with ten-year-old Maria Aragon.
+On the February 9, 2011, episode of The Ellen DeGeneres Show, singers Justin Bieber and James Blunt performed their own rendition of the song along with DeGeneres, improvising the music, while singing the chorus.
+On March 3, 2011, during her concert in Toronto, Canada,–as part of The Monster Ball Tour– Gaga performed an acoustic version of the song with ten-year-old Maria Aragon.
 Gaga had been impressed by Aragon's singing abilities when the ten-year-old uploaded her own version of "Born This Way" to YouTube.
 Aragon was subsequently invited on stage to sing with Gaga.
 She appeared wearing a fedora hat and carrying a stuffed monkey.
 Gaga sat at the piano, pulled Aragon onto her lap, before proceeding to sing a soul-inspired rendition of "Born This Way", trading off verses.
 "Maria represents what this song is all about," Gaga told the Canadian crowd after the performance.
 "It's all about the next generation and the future."
 Later, Aragon was invited at Radio Hot 103, where she sang the chorus of "Born This Way" through the phone.
 She also performed the song on The Ellen DeGeneres Show on February 23, 2011.
 Fellow American singer Katy Perry performed a stripped-down version of "Born This Way", on the March 7, 2011, date of her California Dreams Tour, in Paris.
 The performance was accompanied by two guitarists playing acoustic guitars.

 The Glee cast covered the song during a thematic episode of their second season.
 The episode was named "Born This Way", and aired in the United States in April 2011, on Fox.
 Their version of the song was released for digital download, and sold 73,000 copies to enter the Billboard Hot 100 at number 44, and on the Canadian Hot 100 at number 31.
 Later, the Glee cover version was performed at the 2011 leg of the Glee Live!
 In Concert! tour, the song also was included on the concert-film Glee: The 3D Concert Movie and the original soundtrack.